Ada-C5/mood-analysis/README.md

 **think**: Should you use an array or a hash to solve this problem?
 Why?

+I feel like using an array is easier to push the result of analyze_mood into it, then just calculate the length of the arrays.

 **think**: What if we eventually want to add feelings to our analysis?
 Can we write this code in a way that will prevent us from having to re-write it later?

+We could probably put the emotion faces into constants and use them throughout the methods.